Pushpalatha: Early career

 Pushpalatha's native home is Mettupalayam, Coimbatore.
 Her father sold brass and silver.
 She was born in a strict Chettinadu Catholic family.
-She is the fifth child out of 8 children.
+She was the fifth child out of 8 children.
 She completed Bharatnatyam at the age of 9.
-In 1955, She had a cameo role in the movie Nalla Thangai, produced and directed by actor S. A. Natarajan.
+In 1955, she had a cameo role in the movie Nalla Thangai, produced and directed by actor S. A. Natarajan.

 Film career

 She made her debut in the movie Konga Nattu Thangam (1962).
-Following that, She has acted as lead actress and supporting actress more than one hundred films, such as Sarada, Paar Magaley Paar, Naanum Oru Penn, Yarukku Sontham, Thaaye Unakkaga, Karpooram, Jeevanaamsam, Dharisanam, Simla Special, Puthu Vellam and Ammavum Neeye Appavum Neeye.
-She has also acted in several Telugu and Malayalam films.
-Pushpalatha has produced two films.
+Following that, she has acted as lead actress and supporting actress in more than one hundred films, such as Sarada, Paar Magaley Paar, Naanum Oru Penn, Yarukku Sontham, Thaaye Unakkaga, Karpooram, Jeevanaamsam, Dharisanam, Kalyanaraman, Sakalakalla Vallavan, Simla Special, Puthu Vellam and Ammavum Neeye Appavum Neeye.
+She has acted in several Telugu and Malayalam films.
+Pushpalatha produced two films.
 Both of them failed at the box office.

-Family
+Personal life and death

 AVM Rajan and Pushpalatha were one of the popular star couples in Tamil cinema.
-Pushpalatha was a Christian while AVM Rajan was a fervent Hindu devoted to Lord Muruga.
-Pushpalatha has produced two films.
-Both of films failed.
+Pushpalatha was a Christian, while AVM Rajan was a fervent Hindu devoted to Lord Muruga.
+Pushpalatha produced two films.
+Both of the films failed.
 Pushpalatha financially suffered for that reason.
-The couple has two daughters, one of which is Mahalakshmi who has acted in some films.
-Their family has converted to Christianity, doing full time ministry today.
+The couple had two daughters, one of whom is Mahalakshmi who has acted in some films.
+Their family has converted to Christianity, doing fulltime ministry today.

-Filmography

-This is a partial filmography.
-You can expand it.
+Pushpalatha died on 4 February 2025, at the age of 87.